Second Annual Dragon Boat Festival Planned for July 18, 2015

 “We brainstormed team names, designed t-shirts, found fun ways to decorate our tent, and covered ourselves with fancy dragon tattoos.”

 The sport originated in China in the 5th or 6th century, according to the Smithsonian Magazine, and possibly originated as either a military exercise or in rituals meant to appease the Dragon, protector of rivers, water and rain.
-It has grown in popularity around the world, and the Capital Region now supports two teams.
+It has grown in popularity around the world, and the Capitol Region now supports two teams.
 “In addition to raising money for the Regional Food Bank, we hope that the festival will introduce people to Dragon Boating, and to the many opportunities for enjoying the Mohawk River,” according to Julie Tenan, President of Dragons Alive.
 “Mohawk Valley Marine has been a generous partner to our club, and in organizing the festival.”

 No prior experience paddling a Dragon Boat is needed, especially since the registration fee/donation of $2000 includes a 1 hour practice session before the race event.
 Twenty paddlers plus a drummer constitute a full boat, but fewer paddlers (minimum of 18 paddlers recommended), can participate.
 Coaches and steerspeople for practices and race day, warm-up , boats, personal flotation devices, and paddles are all provided by the festival.